Joshuailuma/Own-Your-Property-Next-JS/README.md

 ## How to run the project locally

-1. First, install node js https://nodejs.org
+1. First, install NodeJs from https://nodejs.org

 2. In your terminal run `npm install yarn`